Poitrel

-Poitrel was an Australian bred Thoroughbred racehorse that won the 1920 Melbourne Cup carrying 10 stone (63.5 kg) to victory.
+Poitrel (1914−1932) was an Australian bred Thoroughbred racehorse that won the 1920 Melbourne Cup carrying 10 stone (63.5 kg) to victory.

 Background

 Poitrel was bred by the Moses brothers at Arrowfield Stud in New South Wales in 1914.
 At the 1916 Sydney yearling sales he failed to reach his 300 Guineas reserve price and was therefore retained by the brothers.

 Racing career

 Poitrel was often described as plain and wiry.
-He also suffered from hoof problems, so he was sparingly raced.
-Nevertheless he blossomed to become a champion stayer.
+He also had hoof problems, so he was sparingly raced.
+Nevertheless, he blossomed to become a champion stayer.
 He was trained astutely throughout his career by H.J.
 Robinson.
-In Poitrel’s four- and five-year-old seasons, he proved almost unbeatable, winning 16 races in Sydney including two dead-heats.
+In Poitrel's four- and five-year-old seasons, he proved almost unbeatable, winning 16 races in Sydney including two dead-heats.
 His usual jockey was Ken Bracken.
 Among the other horses he vanquished were acknowledged champions in their own right, Desert Gold, Gloaming and Eurythmic.
 For this reason, as a six-year-old, he was allocated the handicap of 10 stone (63.5 kg) for the 1920 Melbourne Cup.